XavierSJC/pavlov-vr-server/README.md

 ```
 docker-compose up -d
 ```
-**Warning**: Do not forget to change the variable SERVER_NAME in the docker-compose.yml file (or add new variables).
+**Warning**: Do not forget to change the variable SERVER_NAME in the docker-compose.yml file (or changes the other variables).

 ## Maps
-This image provides only the maps available in the
+This image doesn't provides custom maps

 ## Custom Maps
 To download more maps you will need to download them and copy to folder `/home/steam/pavlovserver/Pavlov/Saved/maps`.
-You can download all the custom maps using this [script](https://cdn.discordapp.com/attachments/841189246903386122/898218113223516241/inst-all.sh).
+You can download custom maps in the PavlovHorde.com [here](https://drive.google.com/drive/folders/1m_CSwuqJ2TdO56jY0Kv-YgrV0-LKJHav) or in PavlovQuest.com [here](https://app.mediafire.com/68y2fkoxhik3b).

-One copy of this script already exists in the folder `/home/steam/pavlovserver/Pavlov/Saved/maps`, you can run it :smiley:.

-After downloading the maps, enable the maps adding this line in the file `Game.ini`
+After downloaded the maps, enable the maps adding this line in the file `Game.ini`
 ```
 MapRotation=(MapId="<name_map>", GameMode="<game_mode>")
 ```